NotZetrex/DownloadMoreFPS/README.md

 # How to use

-This works better in cases when your avatar is fairly resource demanding

-Keybinds

-Enable: "=/+" key

-Disable: "-" key

-Refresh your avatar after enabling/disabling (Easy way is to toggle osc so you dont reset your params)
+Toggle is in UIExpansionKit

+You will need to manually reload your avatar once after the game boots

 # Downsides

 Only thing that breaks is you cant see your head in mirrors or cameras